PRETERISM, PRETERIST THEOLOGY AND THE PRETERIST VIEW OF ESCHATOLOGY IS THE CHRISTIAN BELIEF THAT ALL END TIME PROPHECIES HAVE BEEN FULFILLED.

 The Preterist View of Eschatology can no longer be criticized on the basis of appealing to empty symbolism:

 Though Revelation is undeniably a highly symbolic book, the following commentary on all major end time prophecy below will show that the Book of Revelation is MUCH MORE LITERAL than ever supposed.
 Not only were the events described in Revelation often fulfilled in a shockingly literally manner, even the preponderance of fantastic symbols in this series of visions were very real images often seen by John’s intended audience.

 Apocalyptic prophecies were also fulfilled in Old Testament History much more literally than previously supposed

 “If what a prophet proclaims in the name of the LORD does not take place or come true, that is a message the LORD has not spoken.
 That prophet has spoken presumptuously, so do not be alarmed (Deuteronomy 18:22).”
 Though Bible prophecy is often written in an apocalyptic or poetic style, Deuteronomy 18:22 clearly shows that Biblical prophecy is not empty rhetoric, but rather must have at least a literal core of truth to it so as to be recognizable and verifiable.
 If not, then Israel could not be expected to recognize its real and false prophets.
-The following Preterist commentary shows that even the most fantastic apocalyptic predictions were fulfilled in the Jewish War shockingly literally.
-This fact implies that apocalyptic predictions fulfilled in Old Testament history were also fulfilled in a similarly literal way.
-The following are the two most frequently cited examples used against interpreting apocalyptic language literally:
+The following Preterist commentary shows that even the most fantastic apocalyptic predictions–though often hyperbolic–were fulfilled in the Jewish War shockingly literally.
+This fact implies that apocalyptic predictions fulfilled in Old Testament history were also fulfilled in a similar manner.
+The following are the two most frequently cited examples used to interpret apocalyptic language purely symbolically: